mlund/faunus/docs/_docs/install.md

 - Pandoc (for building documentation)

 **macOS tip:**
-Apple's developer tools, Xcode 9, is an easy way obtain clang on macOS.
+Apple's developer tools, Xcode, is an easy way obtain clang on macOS.
 CMake can be installed with an [Installer package](https://cmake.org/download) from Kitware, or using [MacPorts](http://www.macports.org), or